Providence Street, Earlsdon 1861 to 1921

-This document examines the early development of Berkeley Road South – or Cromwell Street as it was known until the First World War.
-It describes the origins of the street and, using census material from 1861 to 1911, presents information about who lived there, where they came from and what they did.
+Click here to open this document (revised version February 2023), which examines the early development of Berkeley Road South – or Cromwell Street as it was known until the First World War.
+It describes the origins of the street and, using census material from 1861 to 1921, presents information about who lived there, where they came from and what they did.

 The Stevens Family

 In the 1860s silk ribbon weaving was one of the main industries in Coventry, but a new trade agreement with France led to the decline of this activity.
 However, one man saw an opportunity to convert the silk weaving looms to create a new product – silk pictures.
 This successful venture led to his accumulation of wealth which he and his successors used to buy land in Earlsdon and develop the housing stock.
 Read the short article to see if your street was a ‘Stevens family investment’.